 Step 1 – Determine who are your workers

-Under Section 11 of the Workers’ Compensation and Rehabilitation Act 2003, a ‘worker’ is ‘a person who works under a contract and, in relation to the work, is an employee for the purpose of assessment for PAYG withholding under the Taxation Administration Act 1953 (Cwlth), schedule 1, part 2-5’.
+According to a workers compensation attorney, a ‘worker’ is ‘a person who works under a contract and, in relation to the work, is an employee for the purpose of assessment for PAYG withholding under the Taxation Administration Act 1953 (Cwlth), schedule 1, part 2-5’.

 If you are unsure whether the persons you engage are considered ‘workers’, WorkCover offers a range of online tools, including the ATO’s employer/ contractor decision tool and information on the definition of a worker.
+Arias Agencies can help with any sort of help a growing business needs too.

 Step 2 – Determine which payments to workers are included